CSBG-LSU/bionoi/README.md

    python split_folder_binary_classification.py -opMode control_vs_nucleotide
 ```

-* split_folder_cv: split the folder gernerated by extract_mols.sh, then gernerate a new folder containing .mol2 files to perform k-fold cross-validation for binary classification.
+* split_folder_cv.py: split the folder gernerated by extract_mols.sh, then gernerate a new folder containing .mol2 files to perform k-fold cross-validation for binary classification.
 ```
    usage:
    python split_folder_cv.py -opMode control_vs_heme
    python split_folder_cv.py -opMode control_vs_nucleotide
 ```

-* img_gen: take the .mol2 files and generate images for each of them.
+* img_gen.py: take the .mol2 files and generate images for each of them.
 User can specify options to control number of images generated for each .mol2 file:
 ```
+run options:
 -opMode: operation mode, specifies which classification task to generate images for.
 -proDirect: projecting direction.
 0 to projecting from all 6 directions.
 1, 2, 3, 4, 5 and 6 specifies 1 of the 6 directions.
 -rotAngle2D: rotating angles of generated images.
 0 for all angles.
 1, 2, 3, 4 correspond to 0, 90, 180, 270 degrees.